-- 1. Under the influence or in possession of alcohol, or under the influence or in possession of drugs or related paraphernalia

-- 2. Distribution/sale of drugs, alcohol or look-alikes

-- 3. Violation of district's weapon policy

-- 4. Physical assault on staff members

-- 5. Extortion

-- 6. Arson

-- 7. Tampering with fire-fighting systems and/or alarms

-- 8. Terroristic threats

-- 9. Reckless endangerment (Reckless endangerment includes any actions that could seriously injure another person, whether intentional or not.)

-- 10. Fireworks (Fireworks resulting in bodily harm will be considered reckless endangerment.)

-- 11. Written or verbal bomb threats
+- 1. Under the influence or in possession of alcohol, or under the influence or in possession of drugs or related paraphernalia - 2.
+Distribution/sale of drugs, alcohol or look-alikes - 3.
+Violation of district's weapon policy - 4.
+Physical assault on staff members - 5.
+Extortion - 6.
+Arson - 7.
+Tampering with fire-fighting systems and/or alarms - 8.
+Terroristic threats (a student either directly or indirectly threatens to commit a crime of violence or cause bodily harm to another person) - 9.
+Reckless endangerment (Reckless endangerment includes any actions that could seriously injure another person, whether intentional or not.) - 10.
+Fireworks (Fireworks resulting in bodily harm will be considered reckless endangerment.) - 11.
+Written or verbal bomb threats